dmbarbour/glas/docs/GlasNamespaces.md

-# Extensible Namespaces
+# Glas Namespaces

-A namespace is essentially a dictionary with late binding of definitions, allowing for overrides and recursion.
-Defined elements may reference each other, and composition generally requires translation of names to avoid conflict or integrate names abstracted by a component.
-The namespace model described in this document supports mixin inheritance, hierarchical components, and robust access control to names.

-This document assumes definitions are expressed using [abstract assembly](AbstractAssembly.md), but it can be adapted to any type where names are precisely recognized and efficiently rewritten.
+For glas configurations and applications, we need modular namespaces with support for overrides, name shadowing, and robust access control.
+Other desiderata include lazy evaluation with indexed access, canonical form as a flat dictionary, and flexible metaprogramming.

+This document develops a simple namespace model to support these goals, based primarily on prefix-oriented translations of names.
+I assume definitions and import expressions are both represented using an [abstract assembly](AbstractAssembly.md).
+This enables us to precisely recognize and rewrite names within definitions, and also capture translations for localization or redirects.
+We can reduce translations to a single lazy pass to control overhead for rewrites.

 ## Proposed AST

-        type NSOp
+        type NSDef
-              = ns:(Map of Name to Defs, List of NSOp)  # namespace
+            = df:(Map of Name to (Set of Expr))             # define
-              | mx:(Map of Prefix to Prefix, List of NSOp) # mixin
+            | mx:(TLMap, Set of NSDef)                      # mixin
+            | ld:(TLMap, Expr)                              # load
+        type TLMap =
-              | ln:(Map of Prefix to Prefix)            # link defs
+            ( mv?(Map of Prefix to (Prefix | NULL | WARN))  # move
-              | mv:(Map of Prefix to (Prefix|NULL))     # move or remove
+            , ln?(Map of Prefix to Prefix)                  # link
-              | ld:Def                                  # load
+            )

         type Name = Symbol                  # assumed prefix unique
-        type Prefix = Symbol                        # empty up to full name type Symbol = Bitstring                     # byte aligned, no NULL type Map = Dictionary                       # trie; NULL separators type Defs = List of Def                     # accept ambiguous defs type Def = abstract assembly
+        type Prefix = Symbol                # empty up to full name type Symbol = Bitstring             # byte aligned, no NULL type WARN = NULL 'w' (0x00 0x77)    # remove with a warning type Map = Trie                     # a NULL byte separator type Set = List                     # ignore order and dups type Expr = abstract assembly       # something we evaluate

-I originally had a few more operations, but I eventually chose to conflate namespace+defs, mixin+translate, and move+remove.

-* namespace (ns) - introduce definitions, expressed as a dictionary of definitions together with a sequence of operations to this dictionary.
-As an operation on a tacit namespace, extends lists of definitions for every defined word.
-* link (ln) - modify names within definitions in tacit namespace, based on longest matching prefix.
-* move (mv) - move definitions in tacit namespace, based on longest matching prefix, without modifying the actual definition.
-We express 'remove' by using a NULL byte as the destination; this isn't permitted in a valid Prefix.
-* mixin (mx) - apply a sequence of operations to the tacit namespace, with logical translation of each operation based on longest matching prefix.
-See *Translation of Move and Link*.
-* load (ld) - The Def must evaluate to an NSOp at compile time, and is replaced by this NSOp.
-This supports staged computing, metaprogramming, and latent modularity (e.g. literal 'load file') of the namespace.
-It's a staging error if the resulting NSOp touches any definitions its evaluation relied upon.

-This current choice of operations combines move and remove, namespace and defs, mixin and translate.
-I originally had separated these, but conflating them simplifies evaluation.
+Description of namespace constructors:

+* *define (df)* - Introduce a set of definitions as a dictionary.
+Also is the canonical form for a fully evaluated namespace.
+Each name may have a set of definitions, but this *usually* must be a singleton set.
+See *Multiple Definitions*.
+* *mixin (mx)* - Express a namespace as a set of smaller namespaces and some latent translations.
+This supports composition and deferred evaluation.
+* *load (ld)* - Evaluate an import expression (Expr), then apply an import list (TL) to the resulting namespace (NSDef).
+Supports modularity and metaprogramming.
+It's a staging error for load to influence its own evaluation.

+We'll generally want lazy partial evaluation for 'load' operations within a namespace.
+I develop a suitable *Evaluation Strategy* below.
+We might lazily guard against self definition via 'remove with warning' for the transitive dependencies of Expr.

+Description of namespace translations:

+* *link (ln)* - rewrites names and localizations within Exprs.
+This does not affect keys in 'df'.
+Default is empty.
+* *move (mv)* - rewrites keys in 'df' without touching Exprs.
+Default is empty.
+Two special destinations:
+  * move to NULL - quietly remove definitions
+  * move to WARN (NULL 'w') - loudly remove definitions (warning or error)

+All rewrites in a translation are applied atomically, based on longest matching prefix.
+Translations are the basis for name shadowing, overrides, hierarchical composition, and robust access control.
+We'll also look at translations to guide lazy evaluation.
+However, multiple translation passes over definitions can be too expensive.
+This is mitigated by *Composition of Translations*.
+That is, we can heuristically choose to compose the translations then apply a single, lazy translation pass.

 ## Prefix Unique Names

-The current NSOp type makes it difficult to rename or delete 'food' without also renaming or deleting 'foodie'.
-To resist this problem, a front-end compiler might reserve '#' then implicitly define 'food#' and 'foodie#' under the hood.
-During evaluation of the namespace, we might also warn when we notice names aren't prefix unique.
+The proposed 'df' type makes it difficult to rename or delete 'food' without also renaming or deleting 'foodie'.
+To resist this problem, a front-end compiler should add a suffix to each name that ensures every name has its own unique prefix.
+For example, if we add '#' then we'd define 'food#' vs. 'foodie#'.

-That said, it isn't a problem that affects evaluation of the namespace.
-We can relax prefix uniqueness in some cases.
-For example, to support associative 'slots' on a name like `food#x`, we might heuristically warn for names that exclude '#' instead of actually checking prefix uniqueness.
+That said, this isn't a hard requirement.
+We might report some warnings if prefix uniqueness of names is violated, yet allow it under known naming conventions where renaming or deleting the whole group is acceptable (e.g. both 'food#' and 'food#type').

-## Common Usage Patterns
+## Translation Patterns

-* A 'rename' involves both 'mv' and 'ln' operations with the same Map.
-We'll almost never use 'ln' except as part of a full rename, but it's separated to simplify optimizations and rewrite rules.
+* A rename involves 'mv' and 'ln' operations with the same Map.
+In practice, we'll usually use 'ln' only as part of a rename, but 'mv' may diverge.
-* To 'override' `foo#` (see *Prefix Unique Names*), we might rename prefix `foo# => foo^#` so we can access the prior (aka 'super') definition, then redefine `foo#` with optional reference to `foo^#`.
-We must also rename `foo^ => foo^^` to shadow prior overrides.
+* To override `foo#` (see *Prefix Unique Names*), we can move `foo# => foo^#`, and simultaneously rename `foo^ => foo^^` to avoid introducing name conflicts.
+Then users can re-define `foo#` with reference to the prior `foo^#` (perhaps via keyword like 'prior' or 'super').
-* To 'shadow' `foo#`, it's essentially same as 'override' except we *rename* `foo# => foo^#` instead of moving it.
+* To shadow `foo#`, it's essentially same as 'override' except we *rename* `foo# => foo^#` instead of moving it.
 This preserves existing relationships to the prior definition, where override binds existing references to the new definition.
-* To model 'private' definitions, we could prefix private definitions with '~', then systematically rename '~' to a fresh namespace in context of inheritance.
+* To model private definitions, we could reserve '~' for private names, use only rewrites that preserve privacy, and optionally warn if a name directly used in an Expr would violate privacy.
-* To model hierarchical composition, add a prefix to everything (e.g. via 'tl' of empty prefix) then provide missing dependencies via rename or delegation.
-This is object capability secure, i.e. the hierarchical component cannot access anything that is not provided to it.
-* To treat mixins as functions, we can define the mixin against abstract 'components' such as 'arg' and 'result', then apply a translation map the mixin to its context.
-We might translate the empty prefix to a fresh scratch space to lock down what a mixin can touch.
+* To model hierarchical components, we can simply add a prefix to everything `{ "" => "foo." }` but also alias some shared components as needed, such as global definitions.
+* To model global definitions, we could take a prefix such as "g." and propagate it by default into hierarchical components, e.g. component 'foo' might have a rewrite rule `{ "" => "foo.", "g." => "g." }`.
+This implicit rewrite is already assumed for AST constructors in abstract assembly.
+* To express assumptions about where names are defined in a modular namespace, we can leverage remove with warnings, e.g. move `{ "" => WARN, "foo." => "foo." }` says that the target namespace only introduces `foo.*`, while a move `{ "bar." => WARN }` says the tacit namespace does not introduce `bar.*`.
+Lazy evaluation of namespaces can benefit from precise expression of assumptions.

 ## Multiple Definitions

-The namespace model maintains a list of definitions for each name.
-To simplify declarative reasoning, this list of definitions is usually processed as a set, i.e. sort and drop duplicates before further processing.
-After dropping duplicates, most names should have a single, unambiguous definition.
-The front-end syntax should help users avoid ambiguity via name shadowing and qualified imports.

-However, we aren't restricted to singleton sets with unambiguous definitions.
-It is feasible to leverage a larger set of definitions to express tables, constraints, or multimethods.
-Some use cases might eventually be built-in, but glas system can also support ad-hoc use cases via `(%defs Name)` returning a set of definitions (as abstract AST nodes).
-Meanwhile, an empty set is useful to declare a name without defining it.
+The namespace model maintains a set of definitions for each name.
+In many cases, this must be a singleton set, but larger sets are potentially convenient when modeling multimethods, constraint systems, or logic-relational tables.
+If a name has multiple distinct definitions where one is expected, we'll generally raise an ambiguity error at compile time.

+Although the set of definitions is represented as a list, we're free to sort and eliminate duplicates at any step.
+I recommend doing so at reflection API boundaries to ensure a deterministic outcome when the set is observed by arbitrary user code.

+*Note:* Even without multiple definitions, we can support something similar via careful use of overrides.
+But overrides are awkward to integrate from multiple sources.
+Use of multiple definitions may prove more convenient in some use cases.

+## Composition of Translations

 ## Computation